 Remember, the values obtained from the user by the Assistant during a conversation before adding the automation node will only be available for mapping on the Variable Picker pop up.
 Input gathered after adding the automation node won’t be available on the Variable Picker pop up.

 Call an Automation function will help you call the automation created in the Automation builder directly into a dialog conversation.
 The user input data that is collected and stored as context variables are passed as inputs to the automation.

 When you create an Automation, you’ll need to ensure that the input for the Automation is right.
 Once you do so, child nodes get created automatically in the dialog flow.

 Success and Failed (child)Nodes

-Every automation process has two conditions: success and failed.
+Every automation execution has two scenarios: success and failed.

-A great feature that Workativ Assistant comes with is, regardless of the outcome of the Automation, you can trigger the two nodes to prompt the user with further information.
+Regardless of the outcome of the Automation, you can make the Assistant to prompt the user with further information.

-Note: If you don’t want the success and Failed child nodes to be created, just uncheck the boxes beside the option in Automation pop up.
+Note: If you don’t want the success and failed child nodes to be created, just uncheck the boxes beside the option in Call an Automation pop up.